You would think that Californians had learned their lesson by now.

 Fox & Friends told O'Donnell the "good news" of McConnell's

+support.
 Co-host Steve

 Doocy touted O'Donnell's appearance on the September 15 edition of Fox & Friends as being "fresh off the